Elvisthegreat/Guess-The-Number/README.md

 ##### Google
 * Was used as the same as miscrosoft bing.
 I was used to know how make some structure of the game
 * Was used to search out some code's

+### Python Libraries Used
+* random - was used to generate random numbers for the game
+* pickle - this was used to save the users data structure into the dictionary
+* time - this was used to for the time.sleep, to slow down so part of the game

 ### Other websites/tools used
 - [GitHub](https://github.com/) was used for saving and storing files.